 The ringing of the bell on Wall Street is a time-honored tradition signifying the beginning and ending of the daily trading session.
-Now more than 100 years, the bell ringing has become a bit of a pageant.
+Now more than 100 years later, the bell ringing has become a bit of a pageant.
 Instead of a work whistle, it’s now the finance equivalent of hosting Saturday Night Live, with executives and celebrities sounding the bell in front of dozens of reporters and cameras.

-Not only has the bell ringing become a bit overdone, but it also no longer truly signifies the beginning or end of trading.
-Yes, the floor of the New York Stock Exchange may run on a normal business work schedule, but trading is no longer constricted to the hours of 9:30 am to 4:00 pm ET.
+Not only has the bell ringing become a bit overdone, but it no longer truly signifies the beginning or end of trading.
+Yes, the floor of the New York Stock Exchange may run on a normal business work schedule, but trading is no longer constricted to the normal hours of 9:30 am to 4:00 pm ET.
 Pre- and post-market trading hours allow investors to buy and sell stocks long before and after the bell rings at the NYSE.
 Buying and selling before and after normal market hours can present unique opportunities, but this type of trading also presents different risks that must be understood before you enter a trade.

 How Does Pre-Market Trading Work?

 Unlike normal trading, pre- and post-market trading extend well into the early morning and evening.
 Pre-market trading begins at 4 am ET and extends all the way until the market officially opens at 9:30.
 After-hours trading goes from 4:00 pm to 8:00 pm ET.